-Clinical Director Division of Medicine and Cancer, Westmead Hospital and Director of Western Renal Services, WSLHD Board Member and Chair WSLHD Research Development Committee.
+Clinical Director of Medicine and Cancer, Westmead Hospital and Director of Western Renal Services.
+Deputy Chair Western Sydney Local Health District Board.

-Jeremy’s current interests involve research and teaching at the University of Sydney and he is Editor in Chief of Transplantation and Transplantation Direct Journals.
+Jeremy’s current interests involve research and teaching at the University of Sydney.
+He is Editor in Chief of the journals Transplantation and Transplantation Direct.

 Associate Professor Peter Bardy